Vernon, Arizona

 Vernon is an unincorporated community and census-designated place (CDP) in Apache County, Arizona, United States.
 As of the 2010 census it had a population of 122.
 Vernon is 19 mi east of Show Low.
 Vernon has a post office with ZIP code 85940.

 Vernon was settled by B.H.
 Wilhelm Jr, who named it in 1894 for William Tecumseh Vernon.
 It was important at first as a sawmill town, but as activity diminished, people moved away.
 It had a Church of Jesus Christ of Latter-Day Saints ward, but they disbanded it in 1954, when the sawmill business finally moved to the vicinity of Lakeside.

-It is east of Show Low.

 Demographics

 During recent years Vernon has grown little.
 Some ranches have been active since 1870.